qimiko/gdrpc/README.md

 #### Configuration

 The configuration file, `gdrpc.toml` is located in the Geometry Dash directory.
 It is created automatically on first run.
-For more details on how to configurate, there is a `gdrpc.toml` file located in the root of this repository that details each of the arguments.
+For more details on how to configure, there is a `gdrpc.toml` file located in the root of this repository that details each of the arguments.

 ### Compiling